tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_cloudformation_template.md

 `resource_identifiers`
 : The resource identifier of the resource identifier summaries.

+`template_body`
+: The structure that contains the body of the template.
+The `stack_name` must be passed as a parameter to access this property.

 ## Examples

 **Ensure that the parameter keys exists by passing the required parameter `stack_name`.**